 The result is a turnaround by Facebook, the app now sees a lot of positive reviews by people and it has over a billion downloads from Play Store alone.
 The features work fantastic and most people including myself who had uninstalled it a couple of years ago now have it back on my phone.
 Tailor your startup to innovate by setting a framework for that innovation.
 Give them everything they need to be creative.

 7. Build a team for the long-term

 To advise startups, he insists that you have to ask yourself whether, if tables were turned and you the company’s founder had to work for your hire, would you do it?
 If the answer is no, it means you are selling your company shot and you need a better hire in the position.
-He would absolutely work for Sheryl, and insists that startup founders should hire people who they would be comfortable working with.
+He would absolutely work for Sheryl and insists that startup founders should hire people with who they would be comfortable working.